willymcallister/willymcallister.github.io/_articles/thevenin-howto.md

     - $i_{sc} = v_{oc}/,\bold R$
 * The Thévenin equivalent is $\bold R$ in series with $v_{oc}$.
 * The Norton equivalent is $\bold R$ in parallel with $i_{sc}$.

+Consider Thévenin's theorem when you want to focus on a specific part of a circuit and hide the rest.
+For example, suppose you care about what happens at the output port of a circuit.
+The theorem allows you to model the $i$-$v$ behavior at the output port and replace the whole circuit with a simple Thévenin equivalent.
+The Thévenin equivalent retains the exact behavior you care about while hiding the internal complexity.